bm71991/student_records_revised/README.md

 -DiffUtil is used instead of notifyDataSetChanged to detect changes to the student recyclerview in StudentListActivity, which are then dispatched to its adapter.

--photos are taken and then written into internal storage using FileProvider
+-Photos are taken and then written into internal storage using FileProvider